 You don't need to tell if you use a (good) store-bought sauce either.

-This might just be our favorite unconventional use for pizza dough: pinch off little pieces, roll them into tapered gnocchi, and cook them like you would pasta, then sauce them as you like.
-We went with classic marinara and parmesan, but there’s really no wrong move here, whether you go green with a pesto sauce or get rich with something creamy like alfredo—or just toss them with oil, herbs, and roasted veggies (like some burst cherry tomatoes, sweet corn kernels, and spicy basil while they’re still in season).
+This 3-ingredient dinner might just be our favorite unconventional use for pizza dough: pinch off little pieces, roll them into tapered gnocchi, and cook them like you would pasta, then sauce them as you like.
+We went with classic marinara and parmesan, but there’s really no wrong move here, whether you go green with a pesto sauce or get rich with something creamy like alfredo—or just toss them with oil, herbs, and roasted veggies (like some burst cherry tomatoes, sweet corn kernels, and spicy basil for summertime).
 Get our Pizza Dough Gnocchi recipe.

 Pigs in a blanket get a nice twist with store-bought pizza dough wraps (needless to say, go with high-quality kosher dogs here, and don’t dip them in ketchup…unless you really want to).
 You can also try this trick with fully cooked sausage or pepperoni sticks (in which case, you know what to serve on the side for dipping).
 Get our Pizza Dough Pigs in a Blanket recipe.